 Photograph of spiral staircase in the Mackintosh Tower at The Lighthouse by Patrick Mackie, Scotland Street School at night by Thomas Nugent.

-All other photographs by Kerry Dexter, photographs at Kelvingrove made with permission of the museum.
+All other photographs by Kerry Dexter.
 Thank you for respecting copyright.

 Consider subscribing to our stories through e mail, and connecting with us through your favorite social networks — and while you’re at that social network exploring, we invite you to keep up with our adventures by liking the Perceptive Travel Facebook page.